FinTrackCrew/ExpenseTracker/backend/README.md

 ## Overview

-The Expense Tracker Backend is a RESTful API service developed to manage the core business logic of the Expense Tracker application.
-It is responsible for handling authentication, user management, financial records, savings analysis, and alert generation.
+The Expense Tracker Backend is a RESTful API service developed to manage the core functionality of the Expense Tracker application.
+It handles user authentication, financial data management, savings analysis, and alert generation while maintaining secure communication with the frontend application.

-The backend was designed with a modular architecture to keep the codebase scalable, maintainable, and easy to extend.
-Each feature is separated into dedicated API modules, allowing independent development and easier debugging.
+The backend was built using Node.js, Express.js, and MongoDB with a modular architecture to improve scalability, maintainability, and separation of concerns.
+Each feature was implemented as an independent API module to simplify development and debugging.

-This service communicates with the frontend application through secure HTTP requests and stores all user and financial data in MongoDB.
+The backend acts as the primary processing layer for:

+* Authentication and authorization
+* Financial calculations
+* Data validation
+* Savings and budget analysis
+* Database operations
+* Session verification

 ---